icopy-site/awesome/docs/awesome/awesome-selfhosted.md

 - [Files Sharing](https://github.com/axeloz/filesharing) - Open Source and self-hosted files sharing application based on unique and temporary links. `GPL-3.0` `PHP`
 - [Gokapi](https://github.com/Forceu/gokapi) - Lightweight server to share files, which expire after a set amount of downloads or days.
 Similar to the discontinued Firefox Send, with the difference that only the admin is allowed to upload files. `GPL-3.0` `Go`
 - [goploader](https://github.com/Depado/goploader) - Easy file sharing with server-side encryption, curl/httpie/wget compliant. `MIT` `Go`
+- [image-uploader](https://github.com/daggy1234/image-uploader) - A shareX compatible image uploader built for speed with a web interface and REST API. `AGPL-3.0` `Rust`
 - [imgpush](https://github.com/hauxir/imgpush) - imgpush is a self-hosted file upload service that can easily be integrated into other webapps. `MIT` `Python`
 - [ipfs.pics](https://github.com/ipfspics/server) - ipfs.pics is a distributed image hosting website. `AGPL-3.0` `PHP`
 - [Jirafeau](https://gitlab.com/mojo42/Jirafeau) - Jirafeau is a web site permitting to upload a file in a simple way and give an unique link to it. ([Demo](http://jirafeau.net/)) `AGPL-3.0` `PHP`